Review Summary: An imperfect but critical release for these now death metal giants.

 With a name that resonates distinctly within the technical death metal scene, few bands can claim to have a more recognisable signature sound than Nile.
 Renowned for evoking images of horror via an otherworldly wall of noise, Nile’s position among the most revered tech-death acts today is as undisputable as their influences are unconventional and their music is unmistakable.
 Pin-pointing the essential Nile album is surprisingly difficult.
 Due to their obvious quality, In Their Darkened Shrines

 or Annihilation of The Wicked

-Black Seeds of Vengeance may not be Nile’s magnum opus, but the path it set for the rest of the albums to follow is critical to why Nile is now such a renowned and respected name in modern death metal.
+isn’t Nile’s magnum opus, but the path it set for the rest of their albums to follow was critical to Nile’s success as a band.
 By blending two seemingly incompatible styles of music from entirely different cultures, these guys took an atypical concept and made it work, and it’s still paying dividends twelve years later.